bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

   This style tells where the bundle inside of a wrapfig-block should go.

-+ wrap:1

-  Set this flag to 1 to indicate that all subfigures in a figure should be wrapped around if arranged in row where its combined width within a row exceeds that of the available space of the figure container.
-Without this flag all subfigures will be arranged inside a single row until a double-backslash is encountered, in which case a new row is established to hold subsequent subfigures until another double-backslash is encountered.

-+ type:left
-+ type:right
-+ type:table
++ wrapfig:left
-+ type:figure
++ wrapfig:right

-  This field tends to be generic.
-It is currently used by FIGURE to decide if this is a "wrapfig" that is pushed to the "left" or "right", or a "table" instead of a "figure".
+  It is currently used by FIGURE to decide if this is a "wrapfig" that is pushed to the "left" or "right".